Ozuna hits 3 HRs in Braves’ 10-3 rout of Red Sox

 TRAINER’S ROOM

 Braves: LF Ronald Acuña Jr. (hamstring tightness) went through extensive running drills before the game but was held out of the lineup.
 Acuña is day-to-day and could return Wednesday.
 “He felt something yesterday.
-That was kind of what led to the caution today,” manager Brian Snitker said. … 2B Ozzie Albies (right wrist inflammation) is on track to begin taking batting practice by the end of the week.
+That was kind of what led to the caution today,” Snitker said. … 2B Ozzie Albies (right wrist inflammation) is on track to begin taking batting practice by the end of the week.

-Red Sox: DH J.D.
+Red Sox: LHP Kyle Hart tweaked his hip on a defensive play in the seventh inning, but stayed in the game. … DH J.D.
 Martinez (left hand) received treatment before the game and was expected to be available to pinch hit, but he did not enter the game. … LF Andrew Benintendi (right rib cage strain) is working on a treadmill and experiencing less pain but remains a ways away from baseball activities.
-“Unfortunately, this thing is slow like we thought it possibly could be,” manager Ron Roenicke said.
-Roenicke said it’s a possibility Benintendi might not return this season. … LHP Darwinzon Hernandez (left AC joint sprain) is a few days away from resuming baseball activities.
+“Unfortunately, this thing is slow like we thought it possibly could be,” Roenicke said.
+Roenicke said Benintendi might not return this season. … LHP Darwinzon Hernandez (left AC joint sprain) is a few days away from resuming baseball activities.

 UP NEXT